Picture of a typical installation of an electric baseboard heater in bathroom.

 5. How to Safely Operate Portable Space Heaters

-References for Electric Heat Pros and Cons
+References for Pros and Cons of Electric Heat

 1. What is Electric Heating?
 Wikipedia